 A whale is actually a pretty appropriate metaphor for an ERP implementation.
 This project may be the BIGGEST undertaking your organization has pursued in a long time.
 It makes sense that your communication needs to be equally astronomic.

-Digital transformation entails significant operational changes.
+ERP implementations entail significant operational changes.
 Whether it’s new business models or new business processes, these types of changes are never easy for organizations and their employees.
-This all means that organizational change management is critical to the success of your digital transformation.
+This all means that organizational change management is critical to the success of your ERP project.
 However, most organizations don’t know how to integrate change management into their projects – assuming they understand what “organizational change management” means to begin with.

 1. Facilitate Organizational Change Readiness Assessments